xwmx/nb/README.md

   notes help [<subcommand>]

 Subcommands:
-  add      Add a new note.
-  delete   Delete a note.
-  edit     Edit a note.
-  env      Print program environment variables. help     Display this help information. init     Initialize the local git repository. list     List all notes. log      Display git history. ls       List with an excerpt.
+  (default)  List notes.
+This is an alias for `notes ls`. add        Add a new note. delete     Delete a note. edit       Edit a note. env        Print program environment variables. help       Display this help information. init       Initialize the local git repository. list       List all notes. log        Display git history. ls         List with an excerpt.
 This is an alias for `notes list -e`. search     Search notes. show       Show a note. status     Run `git status` in `$NOTES_DATA_DIR`. sync       Sync notes with the remote repository. version    Display version information.

 Program Options:
   -h --help              Display this help information.